Cycling at the Grand Canyon

 by Jan

 Why would you travel all the way to the Grand Canyon and then step out only as far as the Visitors’ Centre viewpoint?
-Surprising I know, but not unheard of.
+Surprisingly, many people do, but we wanted something more memorable.

 Why cycle at the Grand Canyon?